s-yoshina/portfilio/Python/madlibs/README.txt

 1. Input a noun(s), verb(s), or adjective(s) according the prompt of the program.

-    - If the program asks for more than one word, seperate the words using a comma.
+    - If the program asks for more than one word, separate the words using a comma.

 2. Once all inputs are done, the program will display the mad lib.